 What is back pressure?

-Back pressure results from wastewater systems having greater pressure than the incoming fresh water supply.
+Back pressure results from wastewater systems with higher pressure than the incoming fresh water supply.
 Problems within the sewer line can cause pressure to increase and lead to back pressure, but the most common source of back pressure is a pressure decrease in the supply line.
 Back pressure most often occurs in pressurized systems, such as elevated tanks, pumps, or boilers.
 Sprinkler systems and power washers can also fall victim to backflow via back pressure.

 What is back siphonage?